-Ate His Gun: How Nora Montgomery committed suicide after killing her husband out of grief over her monster baby.
+Ate His Gun: How Nora committed suicide after killing her husband out of grief over her monster baby.

 It's an odd show where an episode featuring multiple characters being shot and another attempting suicide is the breather episode, but "Piggy Piggy" was much less chaotic and downplayed following the big grand Halloween episodes, and had more answers than questions.
 Although it turns out to be less of a breather episode when it is revealed later in the season that Violet actually succeeded in her suicide attempt later.

 The episode "Spooky Little Girl" also counts.
-Aside from the ghost of Elizabeth Short appearing and how her murder happened, this episode is more character driven, focusing mostly on Ben, as well as Hayden's motives and Travis wanting to become famous.
+Aside from the ghost of Elizabeth Short appearing and a depiction of how her murder happened, this episode is more character driven, focusing mostly on Ben, as well as Hayden's motives and Travis wanting to become famous.
 Then enters Mood Whiplash territory when Billie Dean and Constance talk about what exactly happens if a spirit had a child with a human, with Billie revealing that it would result in the Anti Christ.

 Pat: [leaving] I'm hitting the gym.
 Chad: Well make sure you wear a condom.
 And pick me up some gala apples.
 I thought these golden delicious would look dramatic in the bobbing bucket, they just look dull and depressing... there's no contrast.
 Pat: [re-enters] Why would I wear a condom at the gym?
 Chad: Maybe because you're screwing that twink trainer of yours?
 And I need gourds.
 I'm going to hang them on the tree out front... spray paint them and they're going to be these clever, little, organic ghosts.